cis-prashant/movie-ticket-booking/README.md

 ## Run on your machine

 First setup config.json file with all your credentials.
-Get packages if missing in folder github.com
+Import mysql database 'cinema_tkt' Get packages if missing in folder github.com

 Set up variables GOROOT, GOPATH and PATH and build project by following command in terminal, this will create an executable build file.
 To see output run executable file